Scalar and Tensor Form Factors for $\Lambda \rightarrow p\ell \bar{\nu}_\ell$ from Lattice QCD

 Using, instead, the perturbative Eq.~\eqref{Eq:sens} we would obtain

 which shows a few percent relative deviation compared to their non-perturbative estimation, namely

 with $\Delta r=(r-r^{pert.})/r^{pert.}$.

 In Fig.~\ref{fig:decrarte}, we present an updated comparison of the Standard Model decay rates.
 Relative to our previous work in Ref.~\cite{Bacchio:2025auj}, we now include recent BESIII results for the electron mode~\cite{BESIII:2025hgj} and LHCb results for the muon mode~\cite{LHCb:2025wld}.
-Our lattice QCD results are shown by the red points.
-The upper point corresponds to the prediction obtained using the baryon masses determined within the lattice calculation, while the lower point with open symbols employs the experimental PDG values for the nucleon and $\Lambda$ masses.
-This latter choice isolates the impact of the lattice-determined form factors from uncertainties associated with the baryon spectrum, allowing almost perfect cancellations between numerator and denominator.
+Our lattice QCD result, shown by the red point, is obtained using the baryon masses determined from the same lattice ensemble as the form factors, $m_\Lambda = 1.1263(23)$\,GeV, $m_N = 0.9471(28)$\,GeV, and $m_\Lambda-m_N = 0.1792(24)$\,GeV.
+This choice keeps the kinematic input consistent with the finite-lattice-spacing calculation.
 For the ratio of the muon-to-electron modes, we additionally compare with the perturbative estimate from Eq.~\eqref{eq.Rat}, $R^{\mu e}_{pert.}=0.1622(41)$, which is independent of hadron form factors.
 Relative to this value, we find a positive deviation of up to $\Delta{R^{\mu e}}=7.0(6.6)\%$ when using the lattice baryon masses, a value consistent with other experimental determinations and QCD sum-rule estimates, as well as with the expected $\delta^2\approx2.5\%$ effects in the perturbative determination.